 - Prepare to purchase uniforms

-Some examples of the places you will be in clinical at are:
+Some examples of the places you may attend clinical:

 - Buncombe County EMS